synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Angular support now follows the same canonical component pattern and adds module-oriented `setup:*` entities for package integration guidance.
 - Components package and migration setup entities are now included (`setup:components-package`, `setup:synergy-migrations`).
 - DaVinci migration is intentionally grouped under `davinci/` in layer output.
+- The source tree is now physically split into `src/public/` and `src/internal/`.